 - say they are out of the country and want to send a cashier’s check

-- provide an initial payment that is more than the agreed-upon price
+- provide an initial payment or first month’s rent that is more than the agreed-upon price

 - try to instill a sense of urgency

-- Never accept a check that is over the agreed-upon amount.
-Do not deposit it, and return it immediately
+- Never accept a check that is more than the agreed-upon amount.
+Do not deposit it, and return it immediately.

 Rental Scam Tips For Renters:

-- Be very cautious of landlords or rental agents who…
+- Be very cautious of property managers or rental agents who…

-- come up with a reason or excuse on why they are not able to meet you in person
+- come up with a reason or excuse for why they are not able to meet you in person

-- refuse to speak with you over the phone
+- refuse to give you a phone number or speak with you over the phone

-- ask you to make a payment, and in return, they will mail you the keys
+- ask you to make a payment upfront, and in return, they will mail you the keys

-- ask you to send money to a location that is not in the local area of the property that is available
+- ask you to send money to a location that is not in the local area of the rental property

 - ask you to make a payment to an account that is outside the United States

-- Be very cautious if the property seems “too-good-to-be-true” – it probably is.
-The following should be a red flag for scams:
+- Be very cautious if the property seems “too good to be true” – it probably is.
+The following should be a red flag for fake listings:

 - accepts pets, short-term leases, or is furnished for no additional fee

-- Be wary if the rental listing contains numerous spelling and/or grammar errors
+- Be wary if the rental ad contains numerous typos and/or grammatical errors.

-- Always physically see the property and/or meet the landlord or rental agent before sending any money
+- Always physically see the property and/or meet the landlord or someone at the management company before sending any money.

-- Never (ever) wire money.
-This is a sure sign that you are encountering a scam.
-Wired money cannot be retrieved, just like cash
+- Never (ever) wire transfer money.
+This is a sure sign that you’re encountering a scam.
+Wired money cannot be retrieved, just like cash.

 Reporting Rental Scams

-If you are aware of a rental listing or other rental scam, you can report it to the Federal Bureau of Investigation (FBI) Internet Crime Complaint Center (IC3).
-Or, you can contact the Federal Trade Commission.
+If you’re aware of a rental listing or other rental scam, you can report it to the Federal Bureau of Investigation (FBI) Internet Crime Complaint Center (IC3).
+Or you can contact the Federal Trade Commission.

-If you suspect or are aware that a rental listing posted on TurboTenant is a scam, please click the “Report Listing” link on the listing page or email us the details at: [email protected].
+If you suspect or are aware that a rental listing posted on TurboTenant is a fake ad, please click the “Report Listing” link on the listing page or email us the details at: [email protected]

-Learn even more about how rental listing scams work here.
+Learn even more about how rental listing scams work from the FTC here.